TommersT/FINALSSS/replit.md

    - Added "Tap to Enter the Drawing Application" message
    - Fixed image loading with proper resource paths

-### Previous Major Enhancements - UI/UX & Performance Improvements

-1. **Fixed SearchService Selection Logic**:
-   - Implemented proper top-most shape detection by iterating through shapes backwards (last-drawn to first-drawn)
-   - Fixed single-click behavior to deselect all other shapes before selecting the clicked shape
-   - Implemented Ctrl+click toggle for multi-selection support
-   - Fixed empty-space click to deselect all shapes
-   - Critical fix: Resolved selection state inconsistency where deselected shapes remained as primary selection

-2. **Decoupled Creation from Selection**:
-   - Removed automatic selection of newly created shapes in DrawingController
-   - Creation and selection are now separate actions for better user control
-   - Only the Select tool can now select shapes

-3. **Performance Optimization - Dirty Rectangle Repainting**:
-   - Implemented dirty rectangle repainting in mouseDragged method
-   - Significantly improved drag/move/scale performance by only repainting affected areas
-   - Added 20-pixel margin around shapes to ensure handlers are repainted

-4. **Fixed Text Handle Alignment**:
-   - Corrected TextRenderer to align selection handles with visual text bounds
-   - Used graphics context translation to offset handles by font ascent value
-   - Text selection handles now appear correctly at the visual top of text

-5. **Toolbar Improvements**:
-   - Updated Select tool tooltip to "Select (for Move & Scale)" for better UX clarity
-   - Improved button styling with setFocusable(false) and setBorderPainted(true)
-   - All toolbar buttons display icons properly

-6. **Modern UI Look and Feel**:
-   - Added Nimbus Look and Feel with fallback to system default
-   - Significantly improved application appearance and visual consistency
-   - Modern, professional appearance across all UI components

-7. **Command Pattern Verification**:
-   - Verified all move and scale operations use commands for undo/redo
-   - MoveCommand and ScaleCommand properly capture state for undo/redo operations
-   - Full undo/redo support for create, delete, move, scale, and property changes

-### Previous Changes (October 27, 2025)

-### Bug Fixes and Enhancements
-1. **Splash Screen Implementation**: Added a personalized splash screen that displays before the main application with proper lifecycle management (DISPOSE_ON_CLOSE) to prevent JVM termination when transitioning to the main DrawingFrame.

-2. **Text Input Dialog**: Implemented text input dialog that appears when creating new text shapes, allowing users to enter text content before placing it on the canvas.

-3. **Text Renderer Improvements**: Fixed TextRenderer to calculate proper text bounds using FontMetrics for accurate handler display and auto-sizing based on text content instead of drag behavior.

-4. **Fill Color Performance**: Removed expensive GradientPaint rendering and switched to solid fills, significantly improving drawing performance.

-5. **Drawing Controller Enhancements**:
-   - Fixed shape selection logic for proper shape identification
-   - Improved shape movement by replacing XOR rendering with repaint for smoother dragging
-   - Enhanced shape scaling with proper handler-based resize detection
-   - Added double-click text editing capability

-6. **Resource Loading Fix**: Fixed GPanel and Splash image loading with correct resource paths and file extensions (GoDraw.png).

-7. **Property Sheet Sync**: Enhanced bidirectional synchronization between canvas and property sheet - changes on canvas update property values and vice versa through propertySheet.populateTable() calls.

-### Previous Changes
-1. **Removed Missing Dependency**: The `fontchooser` module was referenced but missing from the repository.
-Removed it from the build to allow compilation.
-2. **Simplified Font Selection**: Commented out the custom FontDialog and simplified text mode to use default fonts.
-Users can still add text, but advanced font selection is currently unavailable.
-3. **Configured VNC Workflow**: Set up the application to run in a VNC environment so the GUI can be viewed in Replit.

 ## How to Run
 The application runs automatically through the configured workflow.
 To manually run:
 ```bash